TIBCOSoftware/snappy-on-k8s/charts/spark-umbrella/README.md

   ```

 3. Modify the  `values.yaml` file.
 Specify the following required attributes for history server configuration
-    1. historyServer.historyServerConf.eventsDir: specify the GCS bucket path from which the history
+    1. historyserver.historyServerConf.eventsDir: specify the GCS bucket path from which the history
     server will read logs.
 For example:
     ```
       historyServerConf:
-        eventsDir: "gs://spark_history_server_testing/"
+        eventsDir: "gs://spark-history-server-store/"
     ```
-    2. historyServer.environment: configure SPARK_HISTORY_OPTS to specify the JSON key file.
+    2. historyserver.environment: configure SPARK_HISTORY_OPTS to specify the JSON key file.
 JSON key file will
     be available in path /etc/secrets of the pod.
 For example:
      ```
      environment: